run2bizdocs/docs/en-us/docs/4biz-helium/get-started/installation-and-upgrade/environment-configuration-linux.md

-Title: Configuração do Ambiente de Desenvolvimento do CITSmart no Linux
+Title: Configuração do Ambiente de Desenvolvimento do 4biz no Linux

-Description: Como realizar a configuração do ambiente CITSmart usando SO Ubuntu.
+Description: Como realizar a configuração do ambiente 4biz usando SO Ubuntu.